-The cost to support and administer a Hyperion environment is expensive.
-Hyperion support services can remove the burden of human capital that is focused on non-business-driving administrative tasks and provide you with an alternative solution that fits within your budget.
-To gauge how much can you save with support services, keep these factors in mind.
+The cost to support and administer an Oracle EPM environment is expensive.
+Oracle EPM support services can remove the burden of human capital that is focused on non-business-driving administrative tasks and provide you with an alternative solution that fits within your budget.
+To gauge how much you can save with managed services, keep these factors in mind.

-Your decision to leverage support services could be driven by a number of reasons: a recently departed admin, a newly implemented application, or the need for a backup to your team, to name a few.
-What activities will your team continue to perform, and what would you prefer support services handle?
-Determine how much you are capable of taking on in house.
+Your decision to leverage managed services could be driven by a number of reasons: a recently departed admin, a newly implemented application, or the need for a backup to your team, to name a few.
+What activities will your team continue to perform, and what would you prefer managed services handle?
+Determine how much you are capable of taking on in-house.

-Also consider the higher value of proactive support or hosted support services compared to a traditional annual hourly contract.
+Also consider the higher value of proactive support compared to a traditional annual hourly contract.

-Hyperion support services helps you manage all EPM and BI technologies: Planning, Essbase, HFM, FCM, ARM, OBIEE, PBCS, BICS, ODI, DRM, and FDMEE.
-The number of and complexity of your applications and technologies will affect the cost of supporting your environment due to the variety of technical skillsets required from the supporting team.
+Oracle EPM support services help you manage all EPM and BI technologies, whether on-prem or cloud.
+The number of and complexity of your applications and technologies will affect the cost of supporting your environment due to the variety of technical skill sets required from the supporting team.